-The Volunteer Income Tax Assistance (VITA) Grant Program is an IRS initiative designed to promote and support free tax preparation service for the underserved, in both urban and non-urban locations.
-Service is targeted to low-to-moderate income individuals, persons with disabilities, the elderly, and limited English speaking.
-IRS awards matching grants each year to organizations that offer free tax preparation services during the tax filing season at locations in all 50 states and the District of Columbia.
-Congress appropriates this funding to support the Volunteer Income Tax Assistance Program.
+The Volunteer Income Tax Assistance (VITA) grant program is an IRS initiative designed to support free tax preparation service for the underserved through various partner organizations.
+This service helps low- to moderate-income individuals, persons with disabilities, the elderly, and limited English speakers file their taxes each year.
+IRS awards matching funds to these support organizations that offer free tax preparation services during the tax filing season at locations in all 50 states and the District of Columbia.

-- Increase the capacity to file returns electronically;
+- Increase the number of returns filed electronically;

 - Enhance volunteer training; and

-- Significantly improve the accuracy rate of returns prepared at volunteer sites.
+- Significantly improve the accuracy of returns prepared at volunteer sites.